C Arrays

 3

-Here, we have used a for loop to take 5 inputs from the user and store them in an array.
-Then, using another for loop, these elements are displayed on the screen.
+Here, we have used a for loop to take five inputs and store them in an array.
+Then, these elements are printed using another for loop.

 Example 2: Calculate Average